1- Easy approach to steel beams and types of buckling.

 What is the difference between the major axis and the minor axis?

-The major axis is the axis where the moment of inertia is higher than the minor axes, for instance for the I-beam section shown Ix is >Iy, which is why the x-axis is the major axis.
+The major axis is the axis with the higher moment of inertia; for instance, in the I-beam shown, Ix> Iy, so the x-axis is the major axis.
 To get the buckling shape, consider that buckling about the minor axis is in the direction of the opposite axis, which means that in this case, the buckling is in the x-direction.

 What is LFB, local flange buckling for beams?